 The Never-ending Daylight Saving Debate

-Since the introduction of modern daylight saving time in the early 20th century, many countries have been adjusting the clock one hour ahead in spring and winding it back by one hour during fall.
+Since the introduction of modern Daylight Saving Time (also referred to as Daylight Savings Time) in the early 20th century, many countries have been adjusting the clock one hour ahead in spring and winding it back by one hour during fall.

 This practice has been a controversial topic debated by both by the general public and politicians alike. timeanddate.com explores some of the main advantages and disadvantages of daylight saving time.